 All citizens, although each programme has its own objective target.
-Continuous training is aimed at workers; teacher training at teachers; activities at specific collectives (immigrants, women, and other collectives); partial offer at people over 21 years old; online training in languages at people over 25; preparatory training for the access to Training Cycles at people meeting the requirements specified in each offer...
+We have also seen training materials in this format that could be Continuous training is aimed at workers: teacher training at teachers: interesting for teachers. activities at specific collectives (immigrants, women, and other collectives); partial offer at people over 21 years old; online training in languages at people over 25; preparatory training for the access to But this takes time.
+Specially, if we want to have quality materials.
+We are working in order to have the material on a platform and reach Training Cycles at people meeting the requirements specified in each the target of each material: citizens in general, training centres, offer. teachers, families.